 SEO stands for Search Engine Optimisation.
 This is the process of optimising your website to appear as high as you can for your chosen keyword(s) in the search engine rankings.
 It should not be confused with SEM which stands for Search Engine Marketing.
 Whilst SEM is similar, this means you are paying for, and optimising your paid marketing efforts to appear at the top of search engines.
 This is also known as Pay per Click (PPC).

 SEO is the must-have tactic in business today to grow your website traffic and business visibility online.
 Even if you’re not that bothered about ranking highly, you need to make sure your site is optimised so that your search results show professionally in Google.
 Having an unprofessionally presented website in the eyes of a search engine is like having a badly designed poster promoting your event.
-People will just look away and not click your site.
+People will just look away and not click on your site.

 This is the free traffic you will receive to your website once your website is optimised.
 It’s how people will find you when they require your information, services or products.
-How SEO works is fundamental to how the Internet works in practice too.
-Knowing how the Internet is used, helps us understand how SEO works better.

 How the Internet is Used Helps Explain How SEO Works

 The Internet is still a place where we fundamentally look for information.
 Whilst we now use it for cloud services and entertainment, the primary use of the Internet is to search for information.
 It is an infomediary source.
 We used to do this behind large desktop computers in the days when AOL dominated and Amazon was still just selling books.
 Today, we can whip out our electronic devices and search for information on anything we want, wherever we want.
 Why is knowing this important to SEO and how SEO works?
 The reason is that how we use the internet to find information is fundamental to the core of search engine optimisation.